-All experiences include a mini digital video cassette from 3 in-cockpit cameras to keep the memory alive for years to come.
+All experiences include a Hi-Def video on an SD Card from 3 in-cockpit cameras to keep the memory alive for years to come.

 - No experience necessary

 - Participants should be at least 14 years old, must weigh no more than 250 pounds, and be no taller than 6'7"

 - Please see the FAQ section for additional information

 Basic Air Combat option: 2.5-3 hours with 1 hour of flight time.
 Fighter Pilot Lead In option: Approximately 5-6 hours with two flights, each lasting approximately 60 minutes.

 Guests may sit in on the briefing, de-briefing, and watch their loved ones take off and land.
 The actual maneuvers take place about 25 miles from the airport and at an altitude that spectators on the ground could never see.